herotechcourse/kotlin-blackjack/README.md

   - [x] Should Add a card to the hand.
   - [x] Should check for blackjack and busts
   - [x] The name should be not empty.
+  - [x] Update the hasBlackJack method to return true only if score is 21 and Hand size 2
 - [x] **Create Player Class inherit from a participant**
 - [x] **Create Dealer Class inherit from a participant**
   - [x] Should contain a Deck and manage it.